open-dollar/od-docs/docs/get-started/intro.md

 ![Postman Environment](/img/dev-portal-postman-environment.png)

-Now you can begin receiving and sending tokens to your Wallet on Matic network.
+Now you can begin receiving and sending tokens to your Wallet on Polygon network.
+Note that **applications are network-specific**, and therefore the access tokens they generate are also network-specific.
+In order to use other networks, you'll need to create your own application with your desired network.